vmware-archive/pas-pks-demo/README.md

 4. Push the application to Cloud Foundry.
 The manifest.yml has a dependency on the user provided service created above.
 <ul><pre>cf push</pre></ul>

+## Testing the application

+1. Navigate to the route thats created for the application.